radhanikapoor/CMOR-438-S25/Unsupervised_Learning_Algorithms/1 .Principal Component Analysis/README.md

 1. **Standardization**: Centered the data to have mean 0 and unit variance.
 2. **Covariance Matrix Computation**: Calculated how features vary with respect to each other.
 3. **Eigen Decomposition**: Computed eigenvectors and eigenvalues of the covariance matrix.
-4. **Component Selection**: Chose top \( k \) components based on explained variance.
+4. **Component Selection**: Chose top $k$ components based on explained variance.
 5. **Projection**: Transformed the original data into the principal component space.

-Alternatively, we used `sklearn.decomposition.PCA` to efficiently compute components.
+Alternatively, we used `sklearn.decomposition.PCA` to efficiently compute components and as a comparison

 ## Explained Variance